-Organic Flower Gardening with a container planting concept is a supper idea for a small garden.
+Organic flower gardening with a container planting concept is a great idea for a small garden!

-If you are looking for some showy hardy types of flowers plants that could produced dark-green leaves with brown hearts; you can consider these generous four leaf clovers, Oxalis deppei (pictures below).
+If you are looking for some showy hardy types of flowers plants that could produced dark-green leaves with brown hearts; you can consider these generous four leaf clovers, Oxalis deppei.

 Generally there are annual, perennial, and bulbous; three types of Oxalis plants.
 These sweet flower plants are also known as Iron Cross.
 You can grow them in containers; pots; baskets or in the open ground.